lionelblonde/dotfiles/README.md

 Just follow the instructions from the [official install page](https://www.rust-lang.org/tools/install).

 ## Chromium
+Turn on SafeSearch (when using Google as search engine: right-most menu).

 Install the following Chrome extensions from the store:
 + Vimium (and setup the search engine to use in settings)
 + Return YouTube Dislike